In America the majority raises formidable barriers around the liberty of opinion;

 Lynn, William S. 2017.
 “Ethics.”
 In Humans and Animals: A Geography of Coexistence, edited by Julie Urbanik, and Connie Johnston, 130-132.
 Santa Barbara, CA: ABC-Clio.
 PDF

 Santiago-Avila, Francisco J., William S. Lynn, and Adrian Treves.
 2017.
 “Ethical Reasoning in Carnivore Management.”
-In Large Carnivore Conservation and Management: Human Dimensions and Governance, under review.
+In Large Carnivore Conservation and Management: Human Dimensions and Governance, forthcoming.
 New York: Routledge.